 Option 1 — You can register as a general postal voter for federal elections and referendums.
 You will be sent ballot papers as soon as practicable after the declaration of nominations.

-Option 2 — You can vote in person on or before polling day, at an Australian overseas mission which provides full consular services.
+Option 2 — You can vote in person on or before polling day, at selected Department of Foreign Affairs and Trade (DFAT) and Austrade missions overseas.
 During an election period a full list of overseas voting locations is available on this website.

 Option 3 — If you do not register as a general postal voter and you cannot vote in person, you may apply for a postal vote during a federal election or referendum.
 Further information will be available during an election period on this website.
 Arranging a postal vote is your responsibility.